CARTAvis/manual_source/source/analysis_tools.rst

    Currently, the Splatalogue query service is under active development.
 Unexpected query results might happen.
 When users believe there is something wrong, please contact `the CARTA helpdesk <mailto:carta@asiaa.sinica.edu.tw>`_, or file an issue on `Github <https://github.com/CARTAvis/carta/issues>`_ (recommended).

-Once a query is successfully made, the line catalogue will be displayed in the tables.
-The upper table shows the column information in the catalogue with options to show or hide a specific column.
-The actual line catalogue is displayed in the lower table.
-The line catalogue table accepts sub-filters such as partial string match or value range.
+Once a query is successfully made, the line catalog will be displayed in the tables.
+The upper table shows the column information in the catalog with options to show or hide a specific column.
+The actual line catalog is displayed in the lower table.
+The line catalog table accepts sub-filters such as partial string match or value range.
 For numeric columns, supported operators are:

 * :code:`>` : greater than
 * :code:`>=` : greater than or equal to